 A Return to “Smaller is Beautiful”

-After the 2007 housing market collapse, people awakened to a new reality: the burden of high mortgages, the desire to get rid of excesses, protecting and preserving the planet and the environment, and going green.
+After the 2007 housing market collapse, people awakened to a new reality: the burden of high mortgages, the desire to get rid of excesses, protect and preserve the planet and the environment, and go green.

 The majority of homeowners saw their property decrease in value while maintenance costs increased.
 Not to mention the burden of a large mortgage.
 It was time to reflect and choose another path—that of living small.